jeremymiller00/Predicting-Success-in-Online-Education/README.md

 ## Data

 The data come from the Open University Learning Analytics dataset, which can be found [here](https://analyse.kmi.open.ac.uk/open_dataset).
-The dataset contains anonynmised data from seven online courses over a two-year period from 2013-2014 with terms starting in either February or October.
+The dataset contains anonymized data from seven online courses over a two-year period from 2013-2014 with terms starting in either February or October.
 There are data about courses, students, and students' interactions with the online Viritual Learning Environment.

-The first half of the course, and data from the fir st 3/4 of the course.

 The data schema is described in this figure:

 ![data](reports/figures/schema.png "Data Schema")

 ## Data Pipeline and Feature Engineering
-With the goal being able to effectively predict whether a given students would successfully complete a given course, I split the data into three subdivisions: data from the first 1/4 of the course, data from the first half of the course, and data from the fir st 3/4 of the course.
+With the goal being able to effectively predict whether a given student would successfully complete a given course, I split the data into three subdivisions: data from the first 1/4 of the course, data from the first half of the course, and data from the first 3/4 of the course.
 I also eliminated records for students who were not enrolled on the first day of the course (many students registered for a course, then withdrew before the first day).
 I then estimated the student's final score (it was not provided in the data) by taking the weighted sum of assessments (weights were provided).
-After realizing the some of the estimated final scores ranged up to 200, and determined which courses were "double-modules" and halved those estimated final score.
-A double-module is worth twice the credit of a single course and scored on a scale of 200.
+After realizing that some of the estimated final scores ranged up to 200, I determined which courses were "double-modules" and halved those students' estimated final scores.
+(A double-module is worth twice the credit of a single course and scored on a scale of 200.)
 I then joined and aggregated the data to create the following features:

 * Demographics and Student Information
     * gender